medialab/minet/docs/cli.md

   --access-token-secret ACCESS_TOKEN_SECRET  Twitter API access token secret.
   --ids                                      Whether the your users are given as ids rather than screen names.
   -o OUTPUT, --output OUTPUT                 Path to the output file.
 By default, the result will be printed to stdout.
+  --resume                                   Whether to resume from an aborted collection.
+Need -o to be set.
   -s SELECT, --select SELECT                 Columns to include in report (separated by `,`).
   --total TOTAL                              Total number of accounts.
 Necessary if you want to display a finite progress indicator.